Jump to section

 Voluntary mediation services – coming soon

 Mediation is a voluntary collaborative process wherein the landlord and tenant(s) who have a disagreement can develop options, consider alternatives, and develop a consensual agreement.
 The role of the Mediator is to facilitate open communication to resolve a dispute in a non-adversarial and confidential manner.
-This service will be available on October 1, 2023.
 Please reference Section 8-3146 of the Ordinance for more information.

 If you believe the owner or property manager for your rental unit or mobilehome may not be in compliance with the Ordinance, or you need assistance interpreting the Ordinance, please reach out to one of the City’s community partners:

 The California Courts Self-Help Guide assists landlords and tenants by offering the following resources:

 - Landlords: Starting an eviction case (an unlawful detainer court case)

 - Tenants: Understanding your options if you get a Notice to Quit or Summons and Complaint